 Could your brain be the key to reaching your next running goal?
 Is running confidence just as important as speed workouts?
+Well, of course these are trick questions and you absolutely need to test out these running workouts for beginners and long time runners to level up your training.

 According to neuropsychologist Donald Hebb’s cell assembly theory, a thought that is regularly repeated creates pathways in our brain which allows it to grow stronger with continued thinking, practice and experience.